SWU-Karabast/forceteki/docs/implementing-cards.md

 });
 ```

-See detail on GameSystems below **TODO THIS PR: LINK**.
+See additional details in the [GameSystems](#game-systems) section below.
 If an array of game systems is specified in `immediateEffect`, then the target only needs to meet the requirements of one of them.

 #### Target filtering
 As mentioned above, targets can be filtered using one of multiple properties.
 The `cardCondition` property is the most flexible but the most cumbersome to write and to read, as it requires passing a handler function.
 Since most ability targets are restricted by a simple category such as "non-leader unit" or "friendly ground unit", properties are available for filtering on these attributes (see example below).